Note: GitHub's pull request linking system is separate from Zenhub's

 Connecting a single PR to multiple issues

-1. Connecting an existing PR to issues: To get started, select to view a pull request.
+1. Connecting an existing PR to issues: To get started, navigate to Github and select a pull request.
 Whether the pull request is open or merged you'll be able to connect one or multiple issues to the PR:

-Note: An issue will be invalid and therefore unable to be selected from the dropdown list if there is a potential for crossover in connection types. ( Refer to connection rules above.)
+Note: An issue will be invalid and therefore cannot be selected from the dropdown list if there is a potential for crossover in connection types.
+(Refer to connection rules above.)

 When viewing a PR with multiple issues connected, you will see a list of the different issues connected.
 You have the option to remove these issues from your pull request if required:

-2. Connecting issues when creating a PR: On the pull request creation page, you'll notice two options below the green Create pull request button.
+2. Connecting issues when creating a PR: On the pull request creation page in Github, you'll notice two options below the green Create pull request button.

 1. The first is a default pipeline option.
 Here, you will be able to choose a default pipeline for your pull request to automatically land on your board.
-This will then be the default pipeline for all new pull requests going forward.
+This will become the default pipeline for all new pull requests going forward.

 Viewing a single pull request connected to multiple issues on the Board